vitessio/website/content/en/docs/15.0/reference/compatibility/mysql-compatibility.md

 It must then register itself calling `DBDDLRegister`.
 You can take a look at the `dbddl_plugin.go` in the engine package for an example of how it's done.
-Finally, you need to add a command line flag to vtgate to have it use the new plugin: `-dbddl_plugin=myPluginName`
+Finally, you need to add a command line flag to vtgate to have it use the new plugin: `--dbddl_plugin=myPluginName`